Whole grains and bread. Synonymous?

 When we started eating more processed foods, packaged foods, refined, chemicalized foods, genetically modified foods, fast food and moved away from what our ancestors ate (whole, real foods) we started to get sicker and sicker.
 And, allergies became a growing problem, well more like prevalent....
 Many schools of thought targeted gluten as a very common allergen that people were experiencing plus celiac disease (an autoimmune condition) became a popular topic in the nutrition and medical world: people were looking for answers.

 This coupled with the fact that the Wheat Belly book spread the education of of the state of our modern wheat, many folks were moving to gluten-free diets simply as a way to lose weight.
 This equaled the 'gluten-free products' section we see in grocery stores today.
 (What people don't realize is that a lot of those foods are NOT healthy.)
 The 'trend' is frustrating because if we all understood the logic behind the 'quality' in our food then we wouldn't have to try a "diet" such as gluten free.
 Many people who try the diet still eat too many packaged (labeled gluten free) foods and don't lose or maintain it, so it is not meant to be used as a diet.
 It is meant for people who are sensitive to gluten and are trying to heal allergies by cutting out foods they are sensitive to.
-I'm strongly against both diets and labels, and I've never put anyone on a 'gluten-free diet' - I've just tried to increase the quality of the bread they are currently eating.
+I'm strongly against both diets and labels, and I've never put anyone on a 'gluten-free diet' unless they are already there for a sensitivity they are aware of.
+I've increased the quality of the bread they are currently eating.
 We aren't sure if gluten-free products are a fad or a trend, but with enough education people will see that they simply need a high-quality, whole foods diet to heal their body from the gluten intolerance symptoms appearing, and to switch to bakeries that use traditional baking techniques (eg: fermented starter culture, whole grains freshly milled, no additives.)
 Yes, it exists in our modern culture, and I'll share with you my favourite local bakeries below.

 What's the deal with bread: yay, nay?